Near-optimal coherent state discrimination via continuously labelled non-Gaussian measurements: Non-optimal continuously labelled non-Gaussian measurements

-For finite $n$, these have finite stellar rank $r^*\left(\hat{\Pi}_{\beta;n}\right)=n$.
-They also closely resemble the Kennedy receiver.
-The only difference being that we resolve the identity over the phase-space variable $\beta$, and not over the occupation number $n$.
-Despite this, measurements with n-PACS perform worse than the Gaussian limit.
-Moreover, the performance degrades with increasing $n$ for all values of $n$ that we tested.
-This behaviour is shown in Fig.~\ref{Pacs} where we compare homodyne detection and n-PACS with $1$ and $2$ photons added.
+For finite $n$, these have finite stellar rank $\mathfrak{r}^*\left(\mathcal{M}_{\textrm{DFS}_n}\right)=n$.
+They also closely resemble the Kennedy receiver, the only difference being that we resolve the identity over the phase-space variable $\beta$, and not over the occupation number $n'$.
+Explicitly, this is:

+Despite this, measurements with $\textrm{DFS}_n$ perform worse than the Gaussian limit.
+Moreover, for sufficiently large $\abs{\alpha}^2$, the performance degrades with increasing $n$ for all values of $n$ that we tested.
+This behaviour is shown in Fig.~\ref{Pacs} where we compare homodyne detection and $\textrm{DFS}_n$ with $n=1,2$.
+We remark that the $\textrm{DFS}_n$ resemble the $n$-photon-added coherent states \cite{PhysRevA.43.492,PhysRevA.46.485}, the difference being the ordering of the displacement and the photon additions in their definition.
+Thus, the $n$-photon-added coherent states do not define a suitable measurement basis as they do not form an overcomplete set of states.